Boolean263/EventGhost-iTunes/README.md

 playlists, playlist tracks by name, and "universal" (song name, album name, artist, bitrate, BPM, comment, compilation, composer, date added).

+Events triggered: track changed, web radio stream track changed, playback stopped.

 ## Downloads and Support

 This plugin first appeared in
 [this thread on the EventGhost forums](http://www.eventghost.net/forum/viewtopic.php?f=10&t=1815&start=0), and that thread now serves as its support and distribution thread.
 All releases so far have appeared as attachments to comments on that thread.
-I'll do the same with my contributions once I feel they're worthy.
+I'll do the same with my contributions.

 I've copied the
 [0.1.11 release](http://www.eventghost.net/forum/viewtopic.php?f=10&t=1815&start=45#p19716)